robertodefarias/robertodefarias/README.md

 #### ⚡ Production Experience (8+ years)

+Over the last years, my most valuable and defining experience has been **leading and scaling a Neuro Marketing Agency**, which reached **26 countries in 26 months of active operation**, earning **trust, credibility and long-term client relationships** in highly competitive markets.

+These results were not accidental.
+They were made possible through the **same strategic, technical and psychological frameworks** that I design and apply for my own clients — systems that connect **technology, user behavior, automation, positioning and experience design** to drive sustainable growth.

+This leadership experience deeply informs how I build digital products today: always with a **business-first mindset**, production realism, and a strong focus on scalability, reliability and user impact.

 - **Front-End & Platforms**
   - HTML, CSS, vanilla JavaScript (front-end fundamentals)
   - WordPress & Elementor (custom themes, plugins, performance, SEO)